mauricioyc/Data-Engineering/2 Cassandra Database/README.md

 ## About The Project

-This project creates the database in Apache Cassandra for the Sparkify fictitious music streaming app.
+This project creates the database in Apache Cassandra for the Sparkify mock music streaming app.
 The Analytics team wants to explore user and music preferences by answering specific business questions.
-The data is modelled around the business necessity to optimize these possible queries.
+The data is modeled around the business necessity to optimize these possible queries.

 ## Source Data